Non-profits

 Can you tell us about the mission of Comptoir alimentaire Drummond?

 The Drummond RCM counts 18 municipalities and has a population of 109,810 (source: Drummond RCM.
-Note: the website is only available in French.).
+Note: The website is only available in French.)

 How many households benefit from the food bank's assistance?